chencyc123/sts4/STS3-Features.md

 - STS3 Eclipse Market Place entry
 - STS3 Update Site

-## STS3 Components Present in STS4
+## STS3 Components present in STS4
 Some STS3 components are available in STS4 in their original form.
 These components are:
 - Boot Dashboard
 - Snippet Completion Proposals for Request Mappings